saqqdy/js-cool/README.md

-  getAppVersion, // Get the app version number getOsVersion, // get the system version of the phone compareVersion, // compare the version number size getDirParam, // get the URL parameter in the form of a directory getParameter, // Get a single URL parameter getUrlParam, // Get URL parameters
+  getAppVersion, // Get the app version number getOsVersion, // get the system version of the phone compareVersion, // compare the version number size parseUrlParam, // parse url params (key1=value1&key2=value2) getDirParam, // get the URL parameter in the form of a directory getQueryParam, // Get a single query parameter (behind "#") getQueryParams, // Get all query parameters (behind "#") getUrlParam, // Get a single URL parameter getUrlParams, // Get all URL parameters
   // cache, cookie, session
   getCache, // read localStorage setCache, // write to localStorage